[gtranslate]

 #3 Adjustment Frequency

-Think about how often the valve needs to be adjusted.
+Evaluate the required adjustment frequency and control precision.
 If frequent, precise adjustments are required, Globe Valves excel because they allow for detailed control over flow rates.
 However, if adjustments are infrequent or limited to simply opening and closing, Plug Valves provide a straightforward solution with less need for regular maintenance.

 Conclusion